pYrus2k/nanoleaf-essentials-hass/README.md

 This integration has been tested with:
 - ✅ Nanoleaf Essentials Lightstrip HD (NL72K1) via IP Connectivity (WLAN)
-- ✅ Nanoleaf Essentials A19 Bulb
-- ✅ Nanoleaf Essentials Lightstrip

-*Other Essentials devices should also work.*
+- ✅ Maybe other Nanoleaf Essentials with IP Connectivity and API Key creation ability (cia APP) *Other IP Essentials devices should also work.*

 ## 🔄 Updates

+### HACS Updates (Recommended)
+If installed via HACS, updates will be available in the HACS interface when new versions are released.

 ### Manual Updates
 1. Download the latest files